articulate-common-lisp/articulate-common-lisp.github.io/initial:abcs.md

 code.

 It is also feasible to develop in a more traditional style, where there is an edit/compile/revise cycle based upon files.
+In order to do that, use the LOAD form from the repl or the particular system's automatic load command-line option. `(LOAD "lispfile.lisp")`.

 Modern Lisp systems commonly provide on-the-fly compilation of the forms entered into it.
 This will slow down the boot process if the